If you’re ready for a better way to teach sight words, these pre-sorted lists are for you. Why?

 These print-and-go sheets make it *so easy* for you to do just that.

 Focus on short A words like CAN, AND and AN one week…

 Then move on to the next phonics skill in the list!

 It’s a simple little tweak with POWERFUL results.

 Grab Your Set

 Get ready for faster reading results!
-Snag your set of pre-sorted sight word lists in our shop or on Teachers Pay Teachers!
+Snag your set of pre-sorted sight word lists on Teachers Pay Teachers!